Karate Classes In Highbury

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Highbury .
+We bring these three activities together to bring a complete Karate tuition experience in Highbury .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wished to learn fighting techinques and began teaching Karate in Okinawan institutions.
-This resulted in additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wished to learn fighting techinques and started teaching Karate in Okinawan institutions.
+This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.

 (info courtesy of: Karate Class in Highbury )